Adversarially Robust PAC Learnability of Real-Valued Functions: Abstract

 \section{Abstract}

 We study robustness to test-time adversarial attacks in the regression setting with $\ell_p$ losses and arbitrary perturbation sets.
 We address the question of which function classes are PAC learnable in this setting.
-We show that classes of finite fat-shattering dimension are learnable.
+We show that classes of finite fat-shattering dimension are learnable in both realizable and agnostic settings.
 Moreover, for convex function classes, they are even properly learnable.
 In contrast, some non-convex function classes provably require improper learning algorithms.
-We also discuss extensions to agnostic learning.
 Our main technique is based on a construction of an adversarially robust sample compression scheme of a size determined by the fat-shattering dimension.
+Along the way, we introduce a novel agnostic sample compression scheme for real-valued functions, which may be of independent interest.